Shinechaote/iks_demo/README.md

 # MNIST Interactive Model Analyzer

 An interactive tool for experimenting with MNIST handwriting recognition models using a custom-built 28x28 drawing grid.
 This application allows users to draw digits and get real-time predictions from a trained MNIST model.
-Of note; currently all models will be fed numpy an array of shape (1, 784), with normalised greyscale values between [0, 1] inclusive, so will only work with basic models, more compatibility will be available soon.

 ## Features